savolai/sleepCal/README.md

 * use hours and minutes instead of decimals
 * use HTML5 time/date element for form controls and perhaps jQuery UI for the UI for non-HTML5 compliant browsers- http://www.w3.org/TR/2012/WD-html-markup-20120329/input.time.html  http://www.javascriptkit.com/javatutors/createelementcheck2.shtml
 * as options increase, use progressive disclosure with html5 details element http://webcloud.se/code/jQuery-Collapse/
-* use html5 date controls backed by
+* use html5 date controls
 * instead of the number of hours the rhythm moves each day, allow giving length of sleep period, length of awake period to determine calendar
 * iCal etc. export
-* visualize when the hour cycle starts repeating itself
 * host an SSL-enabled version on a separate server, symlink the source so both update at the same time
 ***
 CHANGES